Pope Gregory XII

 Pope Gregory XII (Gregorius XII; Gregorio XII; c.
 1327 – 18 October 1417), born Angelo Corraro, Corario, or Correr, was head of the Catholic Church from 30 November 1406 to 4 July 1415.
 Reigning during the Western Schism, he was opposed by the Avignon claimant Benedict XIII and the Pisan claimants Alexander V and John XXIII.
 Gregory XII wanted to unify the Church and voluntarily resigned in 1415 to end the schism.

 Early life

-Angelo Corraro was born in Venice of a noble family, about 1327, and was appointed Bishop of Castello in 1380, succeeding Bishop Nicolò Morosini.
+Angelo Corraro was born in Venice of a noble family, about 1327, son of Niccolò di Pietro Correr and wife Polissena, and was appointed Bishop of Castello in 1380, succeeding Bishop Nicolò Morosini.
+He was uncle of cardinal Antonio Correr and cardinal Gabriele Condulmer, future Pope Eugene IV.

-On 1 December 1390 he was made titular Latin Patriarch of Constantinople.
-On 12 June 1405 he was created cardinal and the Cardinal-Priest of San Marco by Pope Innocent VII.
+On 1 December 1390, he was made titular Latin Patriarch of Constantinople.
+On 12 June 1405, he was created cardinal and the Cardinal-Priest of San Marco by Pope Innocent VII.
 He was Apostolic Administrator of Constantinople from 30 November 1406 to 23 October 1409.

 Pontificate

 Gregory XII was chosen at Rome on 30 November 1406 by a conclave consisting of only fifteen cardinals under the express condition that, should Antipope Benedict XIII (1394–1423), the rival papal claimant at Avignon, renounce all claim to the papacy, he would also renounce his, so that a fresh election might be made and the Western Schism (1378–1417) ended.